Nadasawah90/install-Prometheus-and-graphana-on-Kubernetes-using-Helm-/README.md

 <img width="1886" height="922" alt="image" src="https://github.com/user-attachments/assets/2d7a9a9c-aabc-41a2-aa15-b730dbedb785" />

-## integrate graphana with promethous :
+## Integrate graphana with promethous :

 add user name : admin with password admin and change password to be admin123